4 Signs of an Underwatered Palm Tree and How to Save It

 You can save an underwatered palm tree with a little care, time, and attention.

+Place the pot in a warm room with bright, indirect light.
+The palm will thrive in temperatures between 65 and 80 degrees Fahrenheit.
 If your house is cooler than that, you can place it near a warm window or on a tabletop heater to give it some extra warmth.
-You’re essentially re-creating their native, tropical environment.
+You’re essentially recreating their native, tropical environment.

-If you continue to see signs of dehydration or wilting, check the soil around your palm tree’s base.
+Then, leave it alone for a few days while it recovers from being underwatered.
+Additionally, make sure not to water it again for at least three days.
+If you continue to see signs of dehydration or wilting, check the soil around the base of your palm tree.
 If it’s still dry, give it more water.

 Once your palm tree has recovered from being underwatered, make sure that you keep up with regular watering routines so that this doesn’t happen again!